Aliases for PDE7A Gene

 GeneCards Summary for PDE7A Gene

 PDE7A (Phosphodiesterase 7A) is a Protein Coding gene.
-Diseases associated with PDE7A include chronic lymphocytic leukemia.
-Among its related pathways are Signaling by GPCR and Pyrimidine metabolism (KEGG).
+Diseases associated with PDE7A include Chronic Lymphocytic Leukemia.
+Among its related pathways are Signaling by GPCR and G Protein Signaling Pathways.
 GO annotations related to this gene include 3,5-cyclic-nucleotide phosphodiesterase activity and 3,5-cyclic-AMP phosphodiesterase activity.
 An important paralog of this gene is PDE1A.

 UniProtKB/Swiss-Prot for PDE7A Gene